Sexual Harassment Lawyer Protecting Cleveland Employees

 You have the right to be free from sexual harassment.
 If you are facing sexual harassment at work, get help from a sexual harassment attorney at Bolek Besser Glesius in Cleveland.

-What is the legal definition of sexual harassment?
+What is sexual harassment?

 - Offensive sexual jokes, slurs, epithets, or name calling;

-- Sexual assaults, groping, or touching;
+- Sexual assault, groping, or touching;

 - Intimidation, ridicule, or mockery; or,

-- Displaying offensive objects or pictures.
+- Showing offensive objects or pictures, such as pornography.

 Is my employer liable for sexual harassment?

 Both Title VII and Ohio Revised Code Chapter 4112 provide a separate cause of action for employees when their employer retaliates for making a good faith complaint of sexual harassment.
 When an employee reports or otherwise opposes sexual harassment, an employer may not take any negative action against the employee as a result, if the action taken would dissuade a reasonable person from coming forward.

 It is important to understand that if you report sexual harassment, you need not actually be proven right to be protected from retaliation.
 As long as you make a report in good faith, you are protected.
 In fact, because a retaliation claim is a separate cause of action, in some cases an employee might prevail on such a claim, even if he or she cannot prove sexual harassment.